Known limitations for ONTAP Cloud 9.3

 Intranode LIF failover

-Multi-tenancy (only one data-serving SVM is supported, as noted in the SVM limitation above)
+Multi-tenancy (only one data-serving SVM is supported)

 NetApp Volume Encryption